Coast FIRE Calculator

 Does Coast FIRE include national pension system?

-What if I hit Coast FIRE early — should I stop saving?
+What if I hit Coast FIRE early — is stopping saving a common decision?

 What about retiring earlier than 65?